roryai/current_account/current_account/README.md

 This program simulates some functions of a current account.

 To run the program, download the repo and in your terminal navigate into the directory containing 'run_me.rb'.
-THen run the following command:
+Then run the following command:

 `ruby run_me.rb`